lukeod/vampiresurvivors-modding/multiplayer-system.md

 4. **Test in all three modes** to ensure compatibility
 5. **Use the extensive CoopConfig** for customization options

-The system's modular design allows for targeted modifications while maintaining compatibility across all multiplayer modes.
+The system's modular design allows targeted modifications while maintaining compatibility across all multiplayer modes.